I’m Zenobia, most people call me Zena, a qualified, registered therapist.

-Before training as a therapist, I spent 20 years as a solicitor specialising in family, employment, human rights, and property law.
+Before becoming a therapist, I spent 20 years as a solicitor in family, employment, human rights, and property law.

-I understand the pressures of balancing a demanding career, young and teenage children, and the desire to be the best parent, partner, and friend, while managing finances and everyday responsibilities.
+I understand the pressures of juggling a demanding career, family life, finances, and the desire to be the “best” parent, partner, or friend.

-I have insight into the challenges young people face, as well as the difficulties parents experience when their child is struggling.
+I also understand the challenges young people face, and the worry and helplessness parents feel when their child is struggling.

-With this in mind, I offer a free 30- minute introductory chat with no obligation to continue.
+That’s why I offer a free 30 minute introductory chat with no pressure to continue.

 As a British Indian female therapist, and a parent to young adults, I bring warmth, cultural understanding, and real-world experience to my work.